nickrmcclorey/baby-seat-alarm/hw/Raeshawn_bart Personal Biography.md

 - coding for router for pathway

 ## Project Sought
-looking for Project 17: Real-time 2D Differential Game Combat Simulation if not available a project related with programing curcuit boards.
+-looking for Project 17: Real-time 2D Differential Game Combat Simulation if not available a project related with programing curcuit boards.